fpoirotte/save-editor-AGB-AY5E/README.md

 Information about how to use the editor can be found in the dedicated [documentation](./docs/Usage.md).

+More information about the savegame's contents and layout can be found in the page dedicated to [technical details](./docs/TechnicalDetails.md).

 ## Transferring savegames from/to the game's cartridge

-There are several methods and tools that can be used to exchange savegames between an actual GameBoy Advance cartridge and a computer.
+There are several methods and tools that can be used to transfer savegames between an actual GameBoy Advance cartridge and a computer.

 If you've never done that before, the following post may be a good starting point: https://projectpokemon.org/home/tutorials/save-editing/managing-gba-saves/using-gba-backup-tool-r55/